crownstone/bluenet/docs/BEHAVIOUR.md

 NO_SPACE | All behaviour slots have already been taken.
 BUSY | The memory was too busy to respond.
 SUCCESS | There was a slot free, and memory wasn't busy - request executed.
 See return payload for details.
+... | Other cases may happen in case of exception.

 ##### Return Payload